runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10106-configuration-vertx-tpyml.md

 ### 1.1. vertx.yml

-In major configuration file, you must extend to `vertx-tp.yml` file to enable this configuration.
+In major configuration up.god.file, you must extend to `vertx-tp.yml` up.god.file to enable this configuration.

 ```yaml
 zero: